-The beneficiary ten-year rule is the maximum period that designated beneficiaries may keep inherited retirement accounts in a beneficiary account.
+The beneficiary 10-year rule is the maximum period that designated beneficiaries may keep inherited retirement accounts in a beneficiary account.
 Examples include beneficiary IRAs, beneficiary 401(k)s, beneficiary 403(b) and beneficiary governmental 457(b) plans.

 For retirement accounts inherited before 2020

-The ten-year is not applicable to beneficiaries that inherited retirement accounts before 2020.
-This is because the 10-year rule was introduced under the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019, Pub.L.
+The ten-year rule is not applicable to beneficiaries that inherited retirement accounts before 2020.
+This is because it was introduced under the Setting Every Community Up for Retirement Enhancement (SECURE) Act of 2019, Pub.L.
 116–94, and became effective for retirement accounts inherited after 2019.

 For retirement account inherited after 2019